"The future is a door, the past is the key."

 Victor Hugo, 1802-1885

-The timeline of our search begins with the founding of the hospital in Stanmore in 1883 and follows its evolution through the First World War, its aftermath and legacy up until 1920.
-But the aftermath can be seen to spill over into the 1920s and the 1930s, and our search ends when the Stanmore 'Crippled Boys Training College', now the Orthotics Department, opens in 1937.The starting point for the project's researches is a 1914 photograph showing nurses and wounded Belgian soldiers posed outside what is now Eastgate House, the building that once housed the 'Mary Wardell Convalescent Home for Scarlet Fever' and now housing the admin offices of the RNOH.
-In the image above, RNOH Head of Comms Tony Higgins demonstrates where the photo was taken.
+When we first began our search, the only clue to the hospital site and the First World War was a 1914 photograph showing nurses and wounded Belgian soldiers posed outside what is now Eastgate House, the building that once housed the 'Mary Wardell Convalescent Home for Scarlet Fever' and now housing the admin offices of the RNOH.
+In the image above, RNOH Head of Comms Tony Higgins demonstrates where the 1914 photo was taken.

 In the early 1880s she begins her 'Great Work' - to establish a convalescent home for Scarlet Fever in response to the epidemics of infectious diseases that ravage the population, which she witnesses during her philanthropic work in the East End of London.
 She is supported in this by Mrs. Gladstone, wife of the Prime Minister, and by many eminent medical men.

-Mary Wardell's important supporters form a Committee and one of the most important is Sir Joseph Fayrer, pictured below.
+in 1883 she purchases the Stanmore site to establish 'The Mary Wardell Convalescent Home for Scarlet Fever'.
+Her important supporters form a Committee and one of the most important is Sir Joseph Fayrer, pictured below.
 He gives the address at the opening of the Convalescent Home by the Prince and Princess of Wales in 1884, and Mary Wardell names all the rooms in the Home after members of her Committee.

 Out of all the eminent Committee members, Sir Joseph is particularly emblematic of Britain's Medical profession and the British Empire in the late Nineteenth Century.
 He spends over 45 years in the Indian Medical Service, and becomes an expert on snake venom and cholera epidemics.
 In 1885 he represents the Indian Government at the fourth International Conference on Cholera, a fore-runner of the World Health Organization.
 He has Royal Patronage, which also helps Mary Wardell's cause.